mgood7123/QParse/README.md

 a `Grammar` is a set of `Rule` objects that define the `Grammar Definition`

+these are sometimes called `expressions` as they `express` how you want to parse something

 for example, lets parse `"some string"`

 ```cpp